Table of Contents[Hide][Show]

 Family road trips are excellent opportunities for bonding, storytelling and making memories before the vacation begins.
 But they can quickly turn into a nightmare without a good list of on-the-road games to keep busy!
 From classics such as “I Spy” and “G-H-O-S-T”, to newbies such as “What Am I Counting” and “In My Suitcase,” you’ll want to take note of these fun, interactive family road trip games that will help to break the bickering, quell the quarreling and slash the screen time.

 Between our three kids bickering in the backseat before we get out of the neighborhood, four of of us being very prone to carsickness, and at least one of us being short on patience when we just want to get to our destination, road tripping to a family vacation is never our first choice.

 Sometimes though, flying just doesn’t make sense (like a vacation plan to visit US national parks), and we find ourselves heading out on a road trip.
-In fact, this has more so been the case following the recent pandemic.
 When faced with such a predicament (she says, as she imagines several people completely baffled because they just love driving across the country together…), I know that our best chance of arriving in one piece is by having plenty to do to fight off the choruses of “I’m so booooooored,” and “Are we there yet?!”
 We blast great road trip songs and play road trip games.
 Playing road trip games as a family leads to great conversations and memory-making, even before the family vacation really begins.